karmali-irfan/Constructor-University/RISLab1/README.md

 # RIS Lab 1
 This repository is created to showcase all the work we did for RIS Lab 1.
 The project was done in ROS and a Gazebo Simulator was used.
+In the end a model of a robot was created and successfully launched in the Gazebo Simulator.

+Scroll down to see pictures

 # About the Project